ArindamTrivedi/Projects/Project1/README.md

 Invetory system in C++

 It can:
-🌟Create and Delete items
+1.Create and Delete items

-🌟Store and Read items from a file
+2.Store and Read items from a file